Our Project

 How?

 Most bird monitoring projects collect data in the spring and early summer to study breeding bird populations, but fires tend to occur later in the year.
-Project Phoenix engages community scientists across California to monitor birds during the fire season (August–October), providing valuable data on bird activity when fires are likely to impact air quality.
+Project Phoenix engages community scientists across California, Oregon, and Washington to monitor birds during the fire season (July-November), providing valuable data on bird activity when fires are likely to impact air quality.
 The data collected by community scientists like you will help us identify the places and resources birds use during and after extreme smoke.
 This information will be shared with decision makers in our state to inform wildlife conservation policy.

 By observing birds for just 10 minutes a week, you can help us collect critical data to protect birds from wildfire smoke.
 Click here to learn more and sign up to volunteer.